Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 More and better scientific evidence on WASH and diarrheal diseases is needed

-There is substantial scientific evidence regarding the effectiveness of these types of interventions in improving water quality or other indicators of sanitation and hygiene.
-However, unfortunately, there are hardly enough studies that demonstrate the impact of these actions on health outcomes, such as the incidence of diarrheal infections (or their severity and duration) in humanitarian contexts.
+There is extensive scientific evidence on the effectiveness of these types of interventions for improving water quality or in relation to other sanitation and hygiene indicators.
+However, unfortunately, there are barely enough studies demonstrating the impact of these actions on health outcomes, such as the incidence of diarrhoeal infections (or their severity and duration) in humanitarian contexts.

-Recent studies in Kenya, Zimbabwe and Bangladesh have shown mixed results (Cumming et al., 2019)Cumming, O., Arnold, B. F., Ban, R., Clasen, T., Esteves Mills, J., Freeman, M. C., Gordon, B., Guiteras, R., Howard, G., Hunter, P. R., Johnston, R. B., Pickering, A. J., Prendergast, A. J., Prüss-Ustün, A., Rosenboom, J. W., Spears, D., Sundberg, S., Wolf, J., Null, C., . . .
-Colford, J. M., Jr. (2019).
-The implications of three major new trials for the effect of water, sanitation and hygiene on childhood diarrhea and stunting: A consensus statement.
-BMC Medicine, 17, 173. https://doi.org/10.1186/s12916-019-1410-x.
+Recent studies in Kenya, Zimbabwe and Bangladesh have shown mixed results (Cumming et al., 2019).
 Neither Kenya nor Zimbabwe showed any effects.
 Bangladesh did show a substantial improvement, but without water treatment or the combination of different WASH actions having a significant effect.
 This suggests the need for more comprehensive and ambitious WASH approaches to reduce exposure to microorganisms affecting the digestive tract.

 🧠 Let's pause and reflect